Empowering and supporting staff

-- The LGBT+ Staff Forum worked on the Stonewall Workplace Equality Index submission, with the University coming 156th out of 445 entries
+- the LGBT+ Staff Forum worked on the Stonewall Workplace Equality Index submission, with the University coming 156th out of 445 entries

-- The Women's Network helped petition for a blue plaque in honour of Rose Bale, Plymouth's first female GP
+- the Women's Network helped petition for a blue plaque in honour of Rose Bale, Plymouth's first female GP

-- The LGBT+ Staff Forum sponsor and attend Plymouth Pride every year
+- the LGBT+ Staff Forum sponsor and attend Plymouth Pride every year

-- The Staff with Disabilities Network helped to design our Stay Safe Overseas guidance on travelling with protected characteristics.
+- the Staff with Disabilities Network helped to design our Stay safe overseas guidance on travelling with protected characteristics.

 Can I start a new network?

 Absolutely!
-We welcome ideas and will support the creation of new staff networks for often marginalised and minoritsed communities.
+We welcome ideas and will support the creation of new staff networks for often marginalised and minoritised communities.
 Currently, we are looking for input on creating a 'Race/Ethnicity/Multicultural Network' for staff within the University.

 As networks are self-run and independent we cannot launch these ourselves but we can offer support and guidance in setting a network up; email us for more information: firstname.lastname@example.org